blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hinduism Index.md

 	- Jyotisha (Astrology)
 	- Kalpa (Rituals and Rites of Passage)

-- Shakhas
+- Shakhas (Branches of Transmission)
-	-
-	- Upavedas (Technical Knowledge from the Vedas)
+- Upa Vedas (Technical Knowledge from the Vedas)
 - [[Hindu Denominations]] (Sampradayas)
 	- Hindu Schools of Thought (Darshanas)
 	- Divisions